Sahil-958/dots/README.md

 - Press F1-F9 (whatever keys that is used to open UEFI boot menu)

-- Select the item named same as your hostname setted during the installtion
+- Select the list item named the same as your hostname set during the installation

+6. **Running the Post-installtion Script**

-- After booting into the system run the script again with ``./arch_install3.sh``
+- After booting into the system,run the script again with ``./arch_install3.sh``

-- This will start the NetworkManager and open NMTUI to let you connet to the Internet after connecting via nutui spam the ESC button to exit out of it and continue with the script
+- This will start the NetworkManager and open NMTUI to let you connect to the Internet.
+After connecting via NMTUI, press the ESC button to exit out of it and continue with the script.

 - After which the script will install the pikaur (AUR helper) and install the packages from AUR

-- After which link will setup symlinks from the dots folder to .config and all other places
+- Then the script will setup symlinks from the dots folder to .config and all other places

 - Now again reboot the system and Enjoy Hyprland.